Andrey-Lukashov/backendchallenge/README.md

 Represents possible operations (CRUD at the moment) to the Car records in the database.
 Can be assigned a Branch or Driver record during /car/create or via /car/update.
 Can assign Car to Driver or Branch.
 Branch record must exist and Branch must not exceed its capacity.
 ### Methods
 #### POST /car/create
-Creates a car object and saves it to database.
+Creates a car object record and saves it to database.
 ##### Request Type
 - Method: POST
 - Content-type: application/json